 Tsar Alexander I of Russia and Karl Philipp, Prince of Schwarzenberg led the Russian, Prussian, Austrian, and Swedish armies in the Second Coalition.

 There were Germans on both sides because Napoleon’s troops included conscripted Germans from the left bank of the Rhine annexed by France as well as forces from his German allies of the Confederation of the Rhine.

 The tower is 91 meters (299 feet) tall.
 From the top, there are stunning views of the city and surroundings.
 The substance is made use of extensively, as are the granite facings.
 It is widely regarded as one of Wilhelmine architecture’s finest examples.

 The monument marks the location of some of the most violent combat, from where Napoleon ordered his troops to withdraw.
 It was also the site of fighting in World War II when Nazi forces in Leipzig made their last stand against American fighters.

 Neuschwanstein Castle is a 19th-century historicist castle on a steep hill above the village of Hohenschwangau near Füssen in southwest Bavaria, Germany.

 The Bavarian kings commissioned the castle as a retreat and in memory of Richard Wagner.
-Ludwig II paid for the palace using his personal funds rather than public money, opting to use extensive lending rather than public financing.
+Ludwig II paid for the palace using his funds rather than public money, using extensive lending rather than public financing.

 Neuschwanstein Castle was never completed for King Ludwig, although it began construction in 1869.
-The castle was intended to be the king’s private residence until his death in 1886, but that did not happen.
+The castle was intended to be the king’s private residence until he died in 1886, but that did not happen.
 Shortly after his death, the castle became accessible to the public.
 Since then, over 61 million people have visited Neuschwanstein Castle.